 In addition, wisdom allows you to operate in the present moment.
 Presence is a powerful state of being.
 "The more present we are, the more meaningful our entire lives become," Madisyn Taylor, co-founder and editor-in-chief of Daily OM, writes in the August 31 edition of the online publication.

 Taylor suggests that wisdom taps into a deeper and more expansive place in ourselves and, thus, is the best place to find solutions to our challenges.
-"When we are unsure of who to trust, how to respond, or what we require, the answers lie in our inner wisdom," Taylor writes in the July 1 edition of Daily OM.
+"When we are unsure of who to trust, how to respond, or what we require, the answers lie in our inner wisdom," Taylor writes in Daily OM in May.
 Our wisdom, she states, "knows where we are going and understands where we are coming from, taking this into account though it is not a product of experience but rather a piece of our connection to the universal mind."

 Leading-Edge Research Is Seeking to Define Wisdom People at the leading edge of research and development of human potential are working to more precisely understand and define wisdom.
 New theories about wisdom are emerging, and researchers are studying the social, emotional, and cognitive processes that convert experience into wisdom, according to Psychology Today, a general-interest publication and online resource about psychology that includes behavior research and practical guidance.